palevell/palevell.github.io/_posts/2017-11-08-Disaster-Recovery.md

 {: style="float: right"}
 ![IMAGE](/images/disaster-recovery-180.jpg)

 It has been a crazy month.
-I've been tracing the source of an intermittent issue that causes the hard drive on my laptop to go into **read-only** mode.
+I've been tracing the source of an intermittent issue that causes the hard drive on one of my laptops to go into **read-only** mode.
 While tracing this, an Ubuntu distribution update saw fit to remove the GUI, and all software packages that explicity depended on it.

 ### Read-Only Filesystem
 This seems to be a bug in the Ubuntu kernel, going back **nine (9) years**.
 In recent years, it seems to affect solid-state drives (SSDs) more than traditional hard drives (ie. SATA, SCSI, etc.).
 It makes me wonder if it is related to the size/capacity of the disk.
 In other words, does it only affect bigger hard drives?
 If so, could a work-around be using smaller disk partitions?